Ramadan Festival in Turkey

 Turkey is an amazing country full of surprises.
 The wonderful activities like hot air balloon rides and the rich history of the Ottomans are just the tip of the iceberg.
 The country has so much more to offer.
-Did you know some regions of Turkey turn into a snowy wonderland in winter?
+Did you know some regions of Turkey turn into a snowy wonderlands in winter?
 There are more such awe-inspiring facts about Turkey that many people don’t know about.
-One of the best things about Turkey is their festival of Ramadan and it is a time worth visiting the country.
+One of the best things about Turkey is their festival of Ramadan, and it is a time worth visiting the country.

 Ramadan and Ramadan Feast in Turkey

-Business, schools and office remain closed during these three days.
+Businesses, schools, and offices remain closed during these three days.
 It is essentially a time for families to come together and celebrate.
-Also known as the Sugar feast, Ramadan feast is a grand affair.
+Also known as the “Sugar Feast,” Ramadan Feast is a grand affair.
 People come together to pay respect to elders, have food together and pray.
-Desserts are an integral part of the feast and so are other sumptuous local delicacies.
+Desserts are an integral part of the feast, and so are other sumptuous local delicacies.
 It is a custom to give gifts and money to young children when they pay respect to their elders during this time.

-An Experience of a Lifetime
+Ramadan Festival in Turkey: An Experience of a Lifetime

 If you wish to experience this amazing festival that brings people together, plan to visit Turkey during Ramadan.
 Note that the date of Ramadan changes every year since Islam follows a different calendar.
-However, you can research beforehand to get an idea of the timeline when the fasting month will start and can experience the feasts.
+However, you can research beforehand to get an idea of the timeline of when the fasting month will start and can experience the feasts.
 You will surely be amazed and delighted with Ramadan in Turkey.